Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 What?

-At the age of 71 to Joan Sutherland.
+At the age of 71 to Joan Sutherland,

-A very boring name.
+a very boring name.

-He was 23 years his junior
+He was 23 years he's junior,

 and together they retired to Cork in Ireland.